marcusportmann/inception/src/inception-angular/README.md

-To build and run the ngx-inception Angular library project and inception-sample project execute the following steps:
+To build and run the ngx-inception Angular library project and demo project execute the following steps:

 ng build ngx-inception